demirantay/notebook/compsci/computer-architecture/nand-2-tetris/README.md

   set a 1, set b 0, eval;
   set a 1, set b 1, eval;
   ```
-  See! we ran four tests for our Xor chip values
+  See! we ran four tests for our Xor chip values .
+By the way dont worry about testing, the course proffessors have written the test scripts for us.
+Just build your script and test it with their perfect scripts.